cloudnativetrainings/trainings/k8s_helm/09_tests/README.md

 ## Verify failing test

-Adapt the url in the test to something faulty.
+Adapt the URL in the test to something faulty.

 ```bash
 helm install my-app ./my-app